-Figure 20.
-Movement of leg IV during take-off by Phidippus jumping spiders.
-This configuration applies to many other salticids (e.g., Sitticus, Parry and Brown 1959b), but not to all salticids.
-A: Reference diagram for articulation of segments and major joints related to extension of leg IV, which powers the jump.
-Extension at joints 2, 3, and 4 is most important, and some joints that allow limited flexibility in a lateral direction (e.g., the patello-tibial joint) are locked in the plane of leg extension during take-off.
-B: Diagrammatic view of launch system superimposed on photograph of adult female Phidippus princeps.
-Leg IV is highlighted in green.
-The large circle at center represents the center of gravity of the spider, and below it a smaller circle represents the articulation of leg IV with the body.
-Legs III, extending laterally and to the front, form a stable four-legged platform with legs IV during launch, and may be viewed as a fulcrum with respect to torque delivered by the extension of leg IV, at least during the onset of take-off.
-Legs II are also sometimes used for stabilization, but are usually held forward with legs I, off of the surface, during take-off.
-As shown here, an arc drawn through the center of gravity of the spider, with its center at the ground contact of legs III, approximates the direction faced by the spider at take off, and the initial direction of movement (see also Figure 21).
-C-E: Model of joint and segment dynamics during launch.
+Figure 22.
+Movement of leg IV during take-off by Phidippus jumping spiders, based on leg segments identified in Figure 21.
+A-D: Model of joint and segment dynamics during launch.
 Particularly since the mass of the legs is relatively small compared to body mass, acceleration of leg segments is less important than is the ability of the extending legs to push down and backward against the substratum.
 As in all walking or jumping creatures, movement is caused by an equal and opposite ground reaction force.
 This is applied to the spider by the substratum in contact with the pretarsus of leg IV (position 1).
 Two-headed arcs (couples between segments, in red) represent the hydraulic expansion of joints 2, 3, and 4, respectively.
 Traction and resistance of the substratum to sudden leg extension is critical.
 Note the fact that the articulation of leg IV with the body occurs below the center of gravity.
-This separation can deliver a consistent torque around a transverse axis through the center of gravity, powering the back pitch (ω{o}) that is normally observed as part of a salticid jump.
-Assymetric application of force through left and right legs IV can account for the ability of these spiders to deliver roll (ω_R) at launch.
-Note the impact of the leverage applied by legs III on movement between positions C and D. This leverage, also involving application of force to the substratum with a commensurate ground reaction force of its own, appears to be important in controlling the direction of these jumps by constraining the direction of net movement of the center of gravity of the spider during launch.
+This separation can deliver a consistent torque around a transverse axis through the center of gravity, powering the back pitch (ω_P) that is normally observed as part of a salticid jump.
+Assymptric application of force through left and right legs IV can account for the ability of these spiders to deliver roll (ω_R) at launch.
+Note the impact of the leverage applied by legs III on movement between positions A and B. This leverage, also involving application of force to the substratum with a commensurate ground reaction force of its own, appears to be important in controlling the direction of these jumps by constraining the direction of net movement of the center of gravity of the spider during launch.
 Obviously, without the platform support of legs III, the two-legged spider would fall over before it could jump!
-Consistent delivery of a yaw (ω{y_3} angular velocity about a vertical axis) impulse at launch has not been observed, but in theory could be delivered through asymmetric force or torque applied by legs on opposite sides of the body (as in the execution of an α facing turn by these spiders, Hill 2006a).
+Consistent delivery of a yaw (ω{X} , angular velocity about a vertical axis) impulse at launch has not been observed, but in theory could be delivered through asymmetric force or torque applied by legs on opposite sides of the body (as in the execution of an ρ facing turn by these spiders, Hill 2006a, 2010).
 The stable four-legged launch platform may serve as a brace to prevent yaw that could result from irregular delivery of force by legs IV during launch.
-This hypothesis is supported by the observation that legs III are frequently extended laterally prior to a jump (B, F), as if to brace against this kind of movement.
+This hypothesis is supported by the observation that legs III are frequently extended laterally prior to a jump (D), as if to brace against this kind of movement.